 It’s no coincidence America has both the world’s strongest economy and military force.
 Former Chairman of the Joint Chiefs of Staff Adm.
 Michael Mullen put it best: “(T)he strength … and the resources that our military uses are directly related to the health of our economy over time.”

-Yet, today Pentagon spending is a major driver of our national debt.
+Yet today, Pentagon spending is a major driver of our national debt.
 It threatens our economy and our military alike.
-In 2019, military spending will total nearly $1 trillion—more than twice as much as China and Russia combined.
-Costs will continue to soar due to long-term consequences of recent wars, such as caring for the more than 50,000 men and women who have been wounded in post-9/11 conflicts and the more than one million who have filed disability claims.
+Nevertheless, FY 2020’s largest-ever $738 billion defense budget continues a trend of U.S. defense spending surpassing its inflation-adjusted Cold War peak every year since 2005.
+And costs will continue to soar due to long-term consequences of recent wars, such as caring for the more than 50,000 men and women who have been wounded in post-9/11 conflicts and the more than one million who have filed disability claims.

 The good news?
 There are many ways to rein in spending while maintaining our strength and taking care of our veterans.